sevenseasofbri/tp/docs/UserGuide.md

 |:-:|
 |`calc`|

-Example of usage:

-`calc`

-Expected Outcome:
+The following image shows an example of using the `calc` command.

 ![CalcBoolean](diagrams/BooleanCalc.png)